adbrei/qfl-research-source/content/posts/post4/index.md

 ---
 -----------------------------
 *(Last updated: June 8, 2021)*

+Please note, this draft is a work in progress.
+For the next few days, I will continue to write here about the equations as I better understand them.
+Once finalized, I will update the publication date.

 The paper "TensorFlow Quantum: A Software Framework for Quantum Machine Learning" by Michael Broughton, et al. introdues the TensorFlow Quantum library with respect to implementing hybrid models that handle classical or quantum data [^1].
 In this post, I attempt to give a brief explaination of the equations given in Section III, "Theory of Hybrid Quantum-Classical Machine Learning."